zaoyang/30-days-of-web-development/day-18/day-02.cq.md

 A widely circulated illustration for what it takes to become a Web Developer can be found at the bottom of the W3School's[^w3s] page ["Web Development Roadmaps."](https://www.w3schools.com/whatis/)  I 💛 this field guide, but honestly I think it's better suited for those at say course level 201, not 101.
 On day 30 of this series, I will introduce a Field Guide better suited for the very beginners, those who are considering signing up for a bootcamp, or are curious, but are not quite sure what it means when someone says "Learn the Basics."

 In the next series of articles, we'll setup key tools we'll need in this journey.
-The first being the browser's Developer Tools.
+The first being the Chrome DevTools.

 [^BLS]:https://www.bls.gov/ooh/computer-and-information-technology/home.htm
 [^devmtn]:https://devmountain.com/guides/learn-web-development